Corporate WiFi Access for robots

 4. Phase 2 Authentication Parameter (if applicable)

-3. We will provide the robot's MAC address, in case your IT team needs to whitelist the robot to bypass any firewall rules that might conflict with our Network Requirements.
+3. We will provide the robot's MAC address, in case your IT team needs to allowlist the robot to bypass any firewall rules that might conflict with our Network Requirements or to associate with DHCP address reservation.
+We can also configure the robot to use a static IP address of your IT team's choice, rather than doing DHCP.

 4. We recommend having a representative from IT available during the first 1-2 days of a deployment to help troubleshoot any network connection issues we encounter.